-Emily Jayne Fisher is an AHRC funded Ph.D. student at the University of Surrey in the department of English and Languages.
+Emily Jayne Fisher is an AHRC funded Ph.D. student at the University of Surrey in the department of Literature and Languages.

 In this blog, there will be posts encompassing the Ph.D experience, maintaining a work/life balance and musings over contemporary fiction and pop culture.

 - (Ongoing) PhD in English Literature at the University of Surrey (2014 – present) fully funded by the TECHNE DTP (AHRC) scholarship.

 - MA in English Literature at the University of Surrey (2012 – 2013) awarded a distinction.

 - BA (Hons) in English Literature at the University of Surrey (2009 – 2012) awarded first class honours.